vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 ```

-In each loop we load in the current position so that we can make a decision based on that.
-The get positions API returns a list of positions, however because we are specifying both market and party we know that the only two options are that the list is empty (if we have never touched the market), or a single position item exists representing our party.
-If a party has ever touched a market there will be a position record for it, even if that position is now `0`.
+In each loop, we load in the current position so that you can make a decision based on that.
+The `get positions` endpoint returns a list of positions, however, because you are specifying both market and party, you know that the only two options are that the list is empty (if you have never touched the market), or a single position item exists representing your party.
+If a party has ever touched a market, there will be a position record for it, even if that position is now `0`.

 ```python